 The smaller the habit, the easier it is to stick with and continue building from.

-Lastly, when you miss a day (because it will happen) don’t beat yourself up.
+When you miss a day (because it will happen) don’t beat yourself up.
 Take a deep breath and remember that missing one day doesn’t make you a failure.
 It doesn’t mean you’re “not cut out for this.”
 It just means you’re human, like everyone else, and tomorrow you’ll try again.

 Learning self-forgiveness is probably the hardest part about habit building and breaking.
 When we see each failure to keep the habit as a failure of character or will in ourselves, we’re not doing ourselves any favors.